Award winning Senegalese alum back to MSU after more than a quarter of a century

 Diagne explains, “The world is very complex, to make sense of the data you need first a theoretical framework… how are people making choices?
 In everything we do we are making choices.
 Only after that do you consider the appropriate statistical model.“

-Dr. Diagne is currently at Gaston Berger University and is the former director of the Consultative Group on International Agricultural Research (CGIAR) Africa Rice Center.
+Dr. Diagne is currently at Gaston Berger University and is a former economist and program leader at the Africa Rice Center, a member of the Consultative Group on International Agricultural Research (CGIAR).
 Hanna is looking forward to revising her thesis with some fresh ideas, and is excited for her upcoming travel to Zambia for The Feed the Future Innovation Lab for Legume Systems Research annual convening where she will be giving a presentation on her research topic.